Skip to main content

 • “Stupid story, comic cutscenes, unfunny jokes ... got bored really quick.”

-• “Which leads to another issue, communication, your squad won’t shut up with unfunny remarks, pedantic corrections, cringeworthy jokes, jabs and swipes at each other.
-It’s like listening to a bunch of teenagers trying to outsmart one another; I wish writers would stop doing this.
-Not every character needs to reply to everything with a wise-ass remark; it doesn’t make them interesting, it makes me want to leave them behind to be killed.”
+• “Which leads to another issue, communication: your squad won’t stop with unfunny remarks, pedantic corrections, cringeworthy jokes, and jabs at each other.
+It’s like listening to a bunch of teenagers trying to outsmart one another.
+I wish the writers would stop doing this; not every character needs to reply to everything with a wise-ass remark.
+It doesn’t make them interesting; it makes me want to leave them behind to be killed.”

-The music in the game has received mixed reviews, with some players praising its fitting atmosphere and enjoyable tracks, while others find it unremarkable or forgettable compared to previous titles in the XCOM series.
-Many appreciate the unique sound design and character themes, but a significant number of players feel that the soundtrack lacks the memorability and excitement of earlier games.
-Overall, while the music contributes positively to the game's ambiance, it does not consistently stand out as a highlight.
+The music in the game has received mixed reviews, with some players praising its fitting atmosphere and unique style, while others find it unremarkable or forgettable compared to previous titles in the XCOM series.
+Many appreciate the soundtrack's ability to enhance the game's themes, though some tracks are noted for being repetitive or lacking the excitement of earlier scores.
+Overall, while the music is generally considered good, it does not consistently stand out as memorable or iconic.

 • “I love the unique take on XCOM, the vibrant colors, the unique music, and the banter between the characters.”